 CRRC-Georgia examines the factors predicting whether a person supports a pro-Western, neutral, or pro-Russian foreign policy in Georgia.

-Whether this is a viable option for Georgia is beyond the scope of this writing.
-Instead, it focuses on a key claim within the RAND report: that a rational calculus about potential punishment from Georgia’s northern neighbour undergirds a preference for neutrality.
+While not explicitly stated, the implication in the RAND report is that a rational calculus about potential punishment from Georgia’s northern neighbour undergirds a preference for neutrality.
 Further inspection of CRRC’s 2017 Caucasus Barometer survey, which was used by RAND, suggests the data do not support this argument.
 Rather, the data suggest that the key difference between people who support Western-oriented, Russia-oriented or neutral foreign policies in Georgia is values.

 Fear of Russia does not influence people’s preferences